 - 4.5 A new cycle parking hub with space for approximately 600 bikes is due to be introduced in the area previously used as a site compound on the corner of the multi-storey car park.
 The works programme has now been confirmed with adjustments to an existing electricity cable having taken place in November 2015.
-The Council will commence the main construction works in January 2016 with completion expected by the end of March 2016. - 4.6 In the interim, additional cycle parking for 212 bikes has been introduced to cater for the high demand in this area.
+The Council has commenced the main construction works alongside the cycle hub contractor with completion expected at the end of March 2016. - 4.6 In the interim, additional cycle parking for 212 bikes has been introduced to cater for the high demand in this area.